10 Production Planning Metrics and KPIs You Need To Know

 3. Cycle Time

-Specifically and simplistically, Cycle Time = Finish Time - Start Time.
+Formula: Cycle Time = Finish Time − Start Time

 4. Capacity Utilization

-Capacity utilization measures how much of your production capacity is being utilized at a given time.
+Capacity utilization measures how much of your available production capacity you’re actually using.

-This formula could look like this: Capacity Utilization = (Actual Output / Potential Output) * 100.
+Formula: Capacity Utilization = (Actual Output / Potential Output) × 100

 5. On-Time Delivery

-On-time delivery is a measure of how often orders are fulfilled within the promised timeframe.
-This metric is crucial for maintaining customer satisfaction and loyalty.
+On-time delivery measures how often orders are fulfilled within the promised timeframe.
+It’s one of the most direct signals of customer satisfaction — and repeat business.

 6. Stockout Rate